VarvaraPoli/Task-tag/README.md

 change this readonly state,
 checkbox for displaying and changing this state all these changes are applied without reloading the page.

-Done without frameworks and libraries.
+Done without frameworks and libraries after passing the basics of js training on the Udemy.com.